 Along the same lines, one of the qualities that Google looks at when determining search rankings is the amount of incoming traffic you have.
-If your domain has a massive amount of regular visitors, most likely they're coming for a reason—and other people conducting similar searches will probably find your content interesting as well.
+If your domain has a massive amount of regular visitors, they’re most likely coming for a reason—and other people conducting similar searches will probably find your content interesting as well.

 People are more likely to visit your website by watching a video on YouTube or other social media channels than they are any other type of content.
 This is one of the main reasons why so many B2B and B2C businesses have launched their own video websites and are investing heavily in video content!

-Another hugely important thing to remember is that search engines like Google also pay close attention to how long people are staying on your site once they finally arrive.
-If you have a large amount of incoming traffic, but those people all leave after just a few seconds, it stands to reason that your content isn’t very good and they're going elsewhere for the answers they seek.
+Another hugely important thing to remember is that search engines like Google pay close attention to how long people are staying on your site once they finally arrive.
+If you have a large amount of incoming traffic, but those people all leave after just a few seconds, it stands to reason that your content isn’t very good and they’re going elsewhere for the answers they seek.

-Video, on the other hand, will more consistently keep people on your page for longer periods of time.
+Video will more consistently keep people on your page for longer periods of time.
 People are more likely to watch a video than they are to read something like a blog post, even if those two things are trying to get across the same core pieces of information.
 By relying heavily on video to increase the amount of time someone spends on your page, you significantly improve your bounce rate, which, in turn, helps search engines like Google and Bing boost your article to the top of their rankings!

 4. People Are More Likely to Link to Your Videos